verd1c/ctf-writeups/hack-the-box/reverse/headache/README.md

 # Headache (actually)

+This is a decently detailed walkthrough so make sure to set back, relax and grab yourself some coffee (or tea, I don't judge)

 ## Initial Execution

 First things first, the challenge provides us with a single UNIX executable.
 Let's try and run it to see the output...